avisionh/sqlquerygraph/README.md

    ```shell script
    direnv allow
    ```
-1. Download and the neo4j image.
+1. Download the neo4j image.
 Within this directory that has the `docker-compose.yml` file, run the below in your shell/terminal:
     ```shell script
     docker-compose up
     ```